AndreasLoukakis/rt-ng/day1-content.md

 - ### interceptors
     They are a way - provided by the framework - to intercept (obviously) globally all http requests, possibly do something with them or trigger some other logic and give back control to the normal pipeline.

+- ### guards
+    They are part of angular router and used for controlling access at various stages of navigation.
+They have various methods they can implement and can be helpful in several ways: CanActivate, CanDeactivate, CanActivateChild, ...

     It is a class, implementing HttpInterceptor interface.
 - ### Interfaces / enums / tuples